Ice (2003 film)

 Ice is a 2003 Indian Tamil-language romance film directed by R. Raghuraj.
-The film stars Ashok and Priyanka Trivedi, while Vivek and Mouli appeared in other pivotal role.
+The film stars newcomer Ashok, Priyanka Trivedi and Haripriya, while Vivek and Mouli appeared in other pivotal role.
 The film produced by, had music scored by Devi Sri Prasad.
-This film is the Tamil remake of the 2002 Telugu film Kalusukovalani.
-The film released in 2003 to below average collections and reviews.
+It is a remake of the 2002 Telugu film Kalusukovalani.
+The film was released in 2003 to below average collections and reviews.